In this Article:

 This topic arises with any snub nose revolver that has an exposed hammer spur and is capable of single action fire.
 Do you thumb-cock the hammer and fire the gun in single action mode or just pull the trigger and shoot it double action-style?

-The one question that inevitably arises involves shooting at distance…what if you would have to take an aimed shot at a target more than a few feet away?
+The one question that inevitably arises involves shooting at a distance… what if you would have to take an aimed shot at a target more than a few feet away?

-Anyway, the best-selling snubbie from S&W is the Model 642, the gun with its hammer enclosed inside the frame that can only be fired double action by pulling the trigger.
+Anyway, the best-selling snubby from S&W is the Model 642.
+This one has its hammer enclosed inside the frame and can only be fired double-action by pulling the trigger.
 This tells us that most buyers of these guns don’t want the ability to manually cock the hammer.
 Some tend to “stage” the trigger pull by pulling it partially back until they feel a certain resistance.
-Then they hold the trigger as they do a final sight alignment and only then pull it the rest of the way, firing the gun.
+Then they hold the trigger as they do a final sight alignment and only then pull it the rest of the way.
 This would only happen if they had time for a deliberate, aimed shot.
-So, there is more than one way to “cock” a double action snubbie – either by manually pulling the hammer back or by staging the trigger pull.
+So, there is more than one way to “cock” a double-action snubby.
+Either by manually pulling the hammer back or by staging the trigger pull.

 OK…we’ve had enough theory and background.
 Now let’s look at guns.
 I will do this a bit differently than I have done in the past.
 I will list manufacturers and then look at specific guns made by them that fit our criteria.

-We will look at guns from (in alphabetical order) Charter Arms, Colt, Kimber, Rossi, Ruger, Smith & Wesson and Taurus.
+We will look at guns from (in alphabetical order) Charter Arms, Colt, Kimber, Ruger, Smith & Wesson, and Taurus.
 All of these manufacturers make guns that are made to carry concealed.
 Here are the guns we will examine: